-Come on... you can do it... lets rip it off + air it out together!
+Come on, you can do it!
+Let’s rip off that band-aid + air it out together.

-When everything’s jumbled together, our minds bounce from one chaotic mess to another.
+When everything’s jumbled together without purpose, our minds bounce from one chaotic mess to another.
 We struggle to find direction + make sense of it all.

-Like a real good BFF though, in order to create a clear focus (+ help you make better decisions) I’ve got a couple of key thoughts to help when you’re sorting through the clutter.
+Like a real good BFF though, in order to create a clear focus + help you make better decisions when decluttering your home…

 Relocate pile - anything that belongs in a different room (like the deodorant in the kitchen cabinets) goes in the relocate pile.
 Don’t worry about whether or not you want to keep it, we’ll tackle that decision when we’re organizing that area)